nachogoro/simple-chess-games/README.md

 # Simple Chess Games

-A C++ chess library that implements chess game logic, move validation, and game state management.
+A C++ chess library that implements game logic, move validation, and game state management.

+The library provides two complete APIs: a modern C++17 interface focused on immutability and a C-compatible interface for broader language interoperability.

+Both APIs include thorough test suites.

 ## Features